trojas-gnister/LegendofNelda/README.md

 # Contributing
 This game was created by Daniel Miller, Maria Ramirez, Cesar Castillo, and Troy Sparks.

-# Tests
-Use jest to run tests to ensure functionality.
-This project is a work-in-progress.

 # Contact Information
 * GitHub Username: danielmiller18, mar-ramg (Maria), ceca24 (Cesar), and iskry (Troy)